 How was the Akatsuki defeated?

-The organization was officially dismantled after the Fourth Ninja World War, when its last survivors were defeated and their plans for domination thwarted.
+The organization was officially dismantled after the Fourth Ninja World War, when its last survivors were defeated and its domination plans thwarted.

-What are the most famous pairs of the Akatsuki?
+What are the most famous pairs in the Akatsuki?

-The Akatsuki is known for pairing its members into teams, each with a unique dynamic.
+The Akatsuki is known for pairing its members into duos, each with a unique dynamic.
 Among the most famous are:

-- Itachi and Kisame: Seriousness and calmness combined with a relaxed personality.
+- Itachi and Kisame: Seriousness and calm combined with a relaxed personality.

-- Deidara and Sasori: Duo of artists with conflicting views on art.
+- Deidara and Sasori: A duo of artists with conflicting views on art.

 - Hidan and Kakuzu: Contrasting personalities, but a complementary fighting style.